 You May Also Like: Jigoku (1960)

 A serial killer who owns a fish shop buys another fish shop to torment the previous owner and his family.
 That’s definitely a creepy setup for a horror movie, and we’ll probably never look at aquariums the same way again after watching Cold Fish.
 The movie is loosely based on Gen Sekine and Hiroko Kazama, a married couple who killed four people in 1993.

 Dark Water (2002)

-If you prefer supernatural suspense to real-life crime horror, Dark Water should be on your list of Japanese horror films to watch.
+If you prefer supernatural suspense to th, Dark Water should be on your list of Japanese horror films to watch.
 It’s about a single mother and her young daughter who move into a run-down apartment with a mysterious water leak.
 Things seem strange at first before they turn full-on destructive.
-Directed by Hideo Nakata—the filmmaker behind Ringu—the film offers up plenty of moody atmosphere and creepy symbolism.
+Directed by Hideo Nakata—the filmmaker behind Ringu—the film offers up plenty of moody atmospheres and creepy symbolism.

 You May Also Like: Teke Teke (2009)

 Jared Leto fans, this one is for you.
 Set in post-WWII Japan, The Outsider is about an American who joins the yakuza (a sophisticated international crime gang) after spending time in an Osaka prison.
 As expected, violence and drama ensue in this Japanese horror pick.